bhdicaire/visioStencils/Documents/notes.md

 [Microsoft Visio](https://www.microsoft.com/en-ca/microsoft-365/visio) has a big [user community](https://techcommunity.microsoft.com/t5/visio/ct-p/Visio), you can find stencils on many platforms including [reddit](https://www.reddit.com/r/Visio/).
 If you don't find something, try third party commercial shape vendors such as [3DN](https://3d-networking.com/3d-symbols/), [NetZoom](www.NetZoom.com), [Shape Source](www.shapesource.com), or [Visimation](www.visimation.com).

-I try to keep my artefacts as _fresh_ as possible by manually accessing the vendors website on a regular basis.
+I try to keep my artefacts as _fresh_ as possible by manually downloading them on a regular basis, sadly most vendors does not update them frequently.
+Furthermore, many stencils are only available to current customers via their support portal.

-There is 600 IT stencils, sadly most vendors does not update them frequently.
-This repository also include more than 1100 IT stencils older than 2019 because I have them and organizations are still using them.
+The repository also include more than 1,200 IT stencils older than 2019 because I have them and organizations are still using them.

 ## Electronic